 In order to carry out a demonstration of our smart tool: the Bleemeo agent at the 8th Devoxx France conference planned for the 17th of April, the Bleemeo team decided to use the Kubernetes infrastructure and specially the lightweight version of Kubernetes: k3s.
-We chose to run k3s on a cluster of 3 Raspberry Pi nodes composed of 1 master node and 2 slaves nodes.
-To show the use of our agent we decided to run different apps: a load generator to observe the impact of charge on our cluster thanks to the Bleemeo agent and Quote a little app run on Nginx and PostgreSQL.
+We chose to run k3s on a cluster of 3 Raspberry Pi nodes composed of 1 control plane node and 2 worker nodes.
+To show the use of our agent, we decided to run different apps: a load generator to observe the impact of charge on our cluster thanks to the Bleemeo agent and Quote a little app run on Nginx and PostgreSQL.

 This first article is dedicated to assembling the Raspberry Pi cluster and deploying Kubernetes on it.
 A next article will describe how we setup Bleemeo agent to monitor the full stack (machines, Kubernetes and application running on it).